Australia’s Local Heroes celebrate Harmony Week with primary schools

 Aussie of the Month is delivered in partnership with the Department of Home Affairs and is supported by Pilot Pen Australia.

-“Active citizenship is about getting involved in your local community and displaying values such as fair go, respect, inclusion and helping others,” says Melissa Kay, Regional Director Victoria and Tasmania at the Department of Home Affairs.
+“Active citizenship is about getting involved in your local community and displaying values such as fair go, respect, inclusion and helping others,” says Jennelle Horsford, Regional Director, South Australia and Western Australia at the Department of Home Affairs.

 “The Department of Home Affairs is proud to support both the Local Hero category in the Australian of the Year Awards and Aussie of the Month, which recognise and celebrate the positive impact of community participation and active citizenship.”